nvidia-holoscan/holoscan-sdk/include/holoscan/operators/README.md

 - **tensor_rt** *(deprecated)*: perform AI inference with TensorRT
 - **test_ops** : operators intended primarily for use in test cases.
 Currently contains a `DataTypeTxTestOp` which is a source operator which can be configured to emit data of many different basic C++ types.
 It also contains a `DataTypeRxTestOp` which receives via `std::any` and prints the type name of the received type.
 These are being used in Python test applications to test automated conversion from C++ types to/from equivalent Python types on receive or emit of various data types from a native Python operator.
 It also includes `PoseTreeManagerLookupOp` for validating fragment service lookup from C++ when a service is registered in Python.
 - **v4l2_video_capture**: V4L2 Video Capture
+- **video_io**: vendor-agnostic base operators (`VideoAcquisitionOperator`, `VideoTransmissionOperator`) for multi-stream video capture and playout.
+Hardware vendors subclass these to provide SDK-native integration.
+See the [Vendor Implementation Guide](../../../docs/video_io_vendor_implementation_guide.md) for details.
 - **video_stream_recorder**: write a video stream output as `.gxf_entities` + `.gxf_index` files on disk
 - **video_stream_replayer**: read `.gxf_entities` + `.gxf_index` files on disk as a video stream input